ankit068/Google-homepage/README.md

-#Google Homepage Clone
+Google Homepage Clone

-RMGX Assignement to make a Google Homepage clone
+RMGX Assignement to make a Google Homepage clone.

 The live clone can be found in this link:https://ankit068.github.io/Homepage-google/